cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Driver Meeting

 A meeting betweeen the drive teams and the head ref.
 Typically this is the period of time to ask questions that were clearly stated in the rule book, and learn how to play the game.~KosmicKhaos

+## Drivers meeting

+A collection of teenagers who lead others to believe that they may not even know which FRC game is being played as they know so few rules the first day of a competition.~Mrcope9

 ## Duct tape